Lin Yu-ju (criminal): Case history

 Between June and July, Lin tried to kill her ex-husband in the same way.
-She first poisoned his food, because of which Liu was admitted to the hospital.
+She first poisoned his food, which caused Liu to be admitted to the hospital.
 However, when she tried to put the poison in the IV drip, she was discovered by a nurse.
 After the nurse stopped her, she inquired Lin as to her reasoning.
 Lin argued that she had just felt that the drip wasn't smooth enough and wanted to pass the bottle.
-However, the nurses were alert and took special care of Yuhang, discarding the poisoned "drip bottle".
+However, the nurses were alert and took special care of Liu, discarding the poisoned "drip bottle".
 Although Liu survived the first time, he was re-admitted soon after because of suspected acute gastroenteritis.
-Lin deliberately chose a single ward this time to prevent interference from the nurses, and successfully managed to kill her ex-husband.
+Lin deliberately chose a single ward this time to prevent interference from the nurses and successfully managed to kill her ex-husband.

 The insurance company's claimants noted that Lin's relatives all died in a strangely consecutive manner, so they reported their suspicions to the police.
 The investigators discovered that Lin had also insured her aunt and son, whom she likely had intended to kill as well.
 In addition, the poisoned drip bottle retained by the nurses was regarded as additional proof for the crimes.

 At her trial, Lin's lawyer argued that, compared to the average 106 IQ in Taiwan, Lin's one of 57, coupled with her depression, should be considered an intellectual disability and thus, prevent the issue of the death penalty.
-But the presiding judge rebuked this, pointing out that she had a vocational education, had signed a long-term bet with the lottery, had set up a plan and carried out the killings of her relatives in a calculated manner.
+But the presiding judge rebuked this, pointing out that she had a vocational education, had signed a long-term bet with the lottery, had set up a plan, and carried out the killings of her relatives in a calculated manner.
 Because of this, the death sentence was retained.

-Members of the Taiwan Alliance to End the Death Penalty have advocated against capital punishment on Lin's behalf, citing mental impairment, and attributing her addiction to medications to frequent physical harm as a target of domestic violence.
+Members of the Taiwan Alliance to End the Death Penalty have advocated against capital punishment on Lin's behalf, citing mental impairment and attributing her medication addiction to frequent physical harm due to domestic violence.